 1913 was also a year of firsts – the first year American citizens had to pay a federal income tax, the first year we directly elected state senators, the first year John Maynard Keyes published a book on economics, the first time Piano Concerto No. 2 in G minor was performed, the first time Notre Dame played Army in football and the first time we were able to do a crossword puzzle in the newspaper.

-The world scene was dominated by the Balkan Wars, the Mexican Revolution, the nonviolent civil rights protests of Mahatma Ghandi, exciting advances in aeronautics and the completion of the Panama Canal.
+The world scene was dominated by the Balkan Wars, the Mexican Revolution, women’s suffrage, nonviolent civil rights protests led by Mahatma Ghandi, exciting advances in aeronautics and the completion of the Panama Canal.
 Oh, and a relatively unknown artist by the name of Adolph Hitler moved to Germany.

 Closer to home as far as our hobby is concerned, 1913 saw the passage of the first federal law to protect the shooting of migratory birds, the Weeks-McClain Act, and no less than five states issued their first resident hunting license – Arizona, Arkansas, Delaware, Ohio, and Pennsylvania.